deltachat/deltachat-pages/en/help.md

 Yes.
-When we talk about an "E2E-encrypted message" we always mean a text message along with an (optional) attachment.
+When we talk about an "E2E-encrypted message" we always mean a whole message is encrypted, including all the attachments and attachment metadata such as filenames.
-The whole message, including any attachment, is then E2E-encrypted.

 ### Is OpenPGP secure? {#openpgp-secure}